Abdelhamid-khamis/Web-Data-Learning-Resources/Courses/Intro-to-PHP/php-cheatsheet-master/php-cheatsheet-master/README.md

 **PHP** (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.

+- Scripting language suited for web development
+- Used in Backend "Script are executed on the server side"
+- Free
+- Open Source
+- Work with many databases and hosting services

+**Websites that use PHP**

+- Old Facebook
+- Wordpress
+- Most CMS(Content Management System)
+- Tumblr
+- Etsy

 > **Example:** An introductory example

 ```php
 <!DOCTYPE html>
 <html>